luispedro/milk/docs/source/randomforests.rst

 <http://en.wikipedia.org/wiki/Random_forest>`__ is a good place to start
 reading.
 The current article deals only with how to use them in **milk**.

-Random forests are *binary classifiers*, so you need to use a transformer to turn them into multi-class learners if you have multi-class data.
+Random forests as implemented in milk are *binary classifiers*, so you need to use a transformer to turn them into multi-class learners if you have multi-class data.

 ::